Frangidha/Data-Visualisation-/README.md

 <h1>Data-Visualisation</h1>
-Data-Visualisation is a website that allows users to go into depth of importance of Data-Visualisation and what type of charts.
+Data-Visualisation is a website that allows users to go into depth of importance of Data-Visualisation and what type of chart you should use for your data.
 Secondly it will contain a chart generator to transform a CSV file into a chart.
 <a href="https://frangidha.github.io/Data-Visualisation-/" target="_blank" >here</a>

 <h3>Features</h3>